 It is important to keep active during this time.
-You can go outdoors for physical activity once a day alone or with members of your household ensuring you stay two metres (6 feet) apart from others at all times.
+When you go outdoors for physical activity ensure you stay two metres (6 feet) apart from people who are not part of your household at all times.

 This advice excludes those who are in high clinical risk groups, or in houses where someone has symptoms of coronavirus (COVID-19).Back to top

 Should I do my grocery shopping differently during COVID-19?

 Before you go shopping wash your hands for 20 seconds and if sanitiser is available wipe handles on the trolley or basket before and after use.
 Try to avoid touching your face and remember to stay 6 feet (2m) apart from the next person.
 If possible use a contactless method of payment.

 Once home, wash your hands well and after handling and storing your purchased goods.
 You should also wash fruit and vegetables before eating as usual but there is no evidence to suggest you need to do this with the rest of your groceries.Back to top

 Groups of up to 30 people who do not share a household can meet outdoors maintaining social distancing.